 Section IX of the Settlement Agreement, Task 43, requires OPD to ensure that both new recruits and experienced officers receive adequate and regular training.
-In particular, the Settlement Agreement requires OPD to develop and implement a training plan that includes curriculum enhancements in professionalism and ethics, critical thinking and problem solving, conflict resolution, and relationships with the community.
+In particular, the Settlement Agreement requires OPD to develop and implement a training plan that includes curriculum enhancements in professionalism and ethics, critical thinking and problem-solving, conflict resolution, and relationships with the community.

 The compliance deadline for this task occurred during the sixth reporting period.
 On September 2, 2005, OPD graduated its 154th Basic Academy class.
 The class was the Department's first Academy class in several years.
 During the seventh reporting period, OPD also graduated seven officers from its Sixth Lateral Academy.
 During the eighth reporting period, OPD's 155th Basic Academy class graduated.
 During the ninth reporting period, the 156th, 157th, and 158th Basic Academies graduated, along with the Seventh Lateral Academy.
 During the tenth reporting period, the 159th and 160th Basic Academies graduated.
-During the current reporting period, the 161st, 162nd, and 163rd Basic Academies graduated.
+During the eleventh reporting period, the 161st, 162nd, and 163rd Basic Academies graduated.
+During the current reporting period, the 164th, Santa Clara, and 165th Basic Academies graduated.